dustingetz/dustingetz.github.io/pages/Model%3A Previously Unknown Axiom.md

 - Source: https://commoncog.com/how-first-principles-thinking-fails/
 - ![image.png](../assets/image_1689514053177_0.png)
 - ![image.png](../assets/image_1688564105841_0.png)
-- Blind spots are how really smart people fail
+- Blind spots are how smart people fail
 	- Blind spots = undetected assumption
 		- "Assumptions are what gets you killed"
 		- unknown unknowns
-	- Blind spots -> over-confidence -> broken assumptions
+	- Blind spots -> over-confidence -> broken assumptions -> killed
 	- **Smart person fallacy**
 		- smart people get less feedback, you can only trust yourself
 		- they've corrected for other forms of error, so when they do make the occasional mistake, it is of this category (blind spot)
-		- Blind spots are insidious - they are impossible to detect
+	- **Blind spots are insidious – they are impossible to detect** without external feedback
 		- being smarter doesn't help
 	- Expertise is local, nobody is expert at everything
 - How to compensate
 	- Feedback